PavanRangani/docs/docs/prd/backup-restore/overview.md

-## TODO
+## Edge case

-- Edge case: What happens if any Manual backup/restore operation is in progress at the time of daily backup?
+### What happens if any Manual backup/restore operation is in progress at the time of daily backup?

+System does not allow such conditions.
+[See more details](../../devops/assets/backup-restore.md)